ros2/ros2_documentation/source/Installation/Maintaining-a-Source-Checkout.rst

   .. group-tab:: Windows

-    Use a windows comand line interface:
+    Use a Windows comand line interface:

     .. code-block:: console